 Now It’s Over To You

 Tangled Depths certainly feels overwhelming compared to Verdant Brink to explore, but if you start with the main outposts you can take control of that feeling and explore the rest piecemeal.
 It certainly has the most secret areas of the Heart of Thorns maps and is full of areas of unexpected beauty.
 The monsters are pretty savage so you’ll probably want a balanced build to get around safely, especially in the deeper reaches of hostile territory.

 The chak gerent is an amazing boss to kill and you’ll want to participate in each of the four lanes to get the most out of it.
 Overall this zone feels like the hardest one, and probably the one most in need of a guide… make that a host of guides.
 The sheer amount of content in this zone means you can explore and explore for a long time to come.
 Even writing this guide, I just found a few more new routes and access points to different areas I had no idea existed before today.

-So, if you liked any of the information in this guide, want to provide feedback or anything else please leave a comment in the section below.
-You can also follow my posts on Pocket Myriad using any of the follow buttons (Google+ and more recently others, like Facebook), and please share this guide with all your Guild Wars 2 friends.
+So, if you liked any of the information in this guide, want to provide feedback or anything else please leave a comment in the section below, and please share this guide with all your Guild Wars 2 friends.